Deploying HPC Service at a Leading Aerospace Company

 Interested in HPC but don’t know where to start?
 Tune into our podcast to learn how you can transform your IT with HPC.

 Over time, and several mergers and acquisitions, this aerospace company’s different sub-business units had ballooned to more than 16 independent HPC sites, each being used by thousands of engineers spread across the continental USA.
 Although utilizing their equipment in similar capacities, each site’s HPC team built their systems to suit their preferences and expertise.
 The environmental differences included multiple vendors and interconnect choices, asset age, and even encompassed varying management styles and accounting rules.
 The physical distance between sites and the lack of infrastructure availability added so much latency to each transaction that sharing resources, or migrating workloads between sites, was not an option.

 Each HPC site ran a variety of highly demanding, computer-aided engineering applications such as Computational Fluid Dynamics (CFD), structures and materials, computational electromagnetics, molecular modeling, and multiple other simulation applications.
-The size and scope of any one job, and the ability to run multiple jobs concurrently, was restricted by the limited HPC resources available on these isolated small sites.
+The size and scope of any one job, and the ability to run multiple jobs concurrently, were restricted by the limited HPC resources available on these isolated small sites.

 While the flexibility for each site to manage its resources may seem useful on the surface, the reality was, it led to massive inefficiencies and unnecessary expenses.
 At any one time, you could see a mix of sites with too much work (over-subscription) or not enough work to keep the entire system running at full blast (underutilization or white space).